onlyquake/xonotic-wiki/Assault.markdown

 ----------------------

 - [[Binds]] like “Enemy seen” are useful to inform the team.
-- Maps can include [[Turrets|turrets]] (machines that fire e.g. rockets or laser at you).
+- Maps can include [Turrets](turrets) (machines that fire e.g. rockets or laser at you).
 They can be destroyed if you shot them for a while.

 List of Demos and Videos
 ------------------------